Social and Behavioral Sciences

 Graduate School Options:

-Accelerated undergraduate to graduate pathways to from the SBS Counseling Concentration to USM Masters degree programs in Counseling and Social Work are in development.
-Check the website for updates!
+Accelerated undergraduate to graduate pathways from the SBS Counseling Concentration to USM Masters degree programs in Counseling and Social Work are available.
+Check with your advisor for more information.

 In addition to the requirements listed in the BA, the following requirements apply to the Counseling Concentration: